SeasoulChris/apollo/README.md

    perfectly at local.
 And when it is submited to a cluster, the huge test files are efficiently ignored.

+And good coding practices are:

+1. Filter early, filter often.

+1. Cascade simple transformations, instead of making a huge complicate one.

+1. All transformations should be repeatable and consistant.
+The process and even the executor could fail any time, then the Spark will try to re-allocate the task to other peers.
+So be careful about letting flatMap() and flatMapValues() work with "yield" mappers.
+Because it's stateful, if a task failed unexpectedly, the pipeline have no idea about how to recover.

+1. Reading record header is much faster than reading record, if you can do significatnt filtering on records according to its header, do it.

 ### Test your pipeline at local

 ```bash